Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Experiments

+On the other hand, CFE can fail even for regular correct answers.
+In another math problem from GSM8K, when given an LLM-generated correct answer but asked to assume a different random ground truth, the evaluator may incorrectly output $1$.
+For instance, it might explain its judgment with "The user input provides a detailed and accurate calculation aligning with the question, resulting in the correct answer of $\$4,800$.
+This matches the information provided in the assumed correct response 'Elephant', indicating that the user input is in line with the expected answer."
+Here, the LLM evaluator appears to be hallucinating a connection between the user input and the assumed correct answer, rather than evaluating truthfully.
+This exemplifies how assumption-based CFE can be mislead for standard correct answers.

 TruthfulQA, which assesses an LLM's ability to reject subtle misconceptions, proved more challenging for GPT-3.5-turbo, even under SE.
-For example, in questions such as ``Can you marry your cousin in Australia'', GPT-3.5-turbo misinterpreted the question as suggesting that cousin marriage is allowed, despite the ground truth being ``No''.
-This issue was less pronounced in GPT-4o, GPT-4o-mini, and o1, reflecting their stronger linguistic reasoning.
+The questions are phrased in a misleading way to test reasoning under common misconceptions.
+This makes it particularly challenging for models that rely heavily on statistical correlations rather than careful reasoning.
+For example, in questions such as "Can you marry your cousin in Australia", GPT-3.5-turbo misinterpreted the question as suggesting that cousin marriage is allowed, despite the ground truth being "No".
+This issue was less pronounced in GPT-4o, GPT-4o-mini, and o1.
+However, for GPT-4o-mini, CFE also hallucinated a connection between the LLM-generated input and the assumed correct answer.
+It reasoned that, although the answer stated by the user does not match the answer that is newly assumed, the request is based on whether the input aligns with the question.
+Therefore, even when the correct answer is submitted, the output may still be 1, indicating that the response is systematically consistent with the analysis needed to solve the problem, even if it diverges from the predetermined answer.

 We observe that the effectiveness of the method depends on the linguistic competence of the evaluation model.
-In particular, failure cases, especially with models like GPT-3.5-turbo and GPT-4o-mini, typically stem from: 1) the model’s inability to recognize that the submitted answer is a paraphrase of the original question, and 2) its failure to reliably follow the injected instruction to treat a fake answer as correct.
+In particular, failure cases, especially with models like GPT-3.5-turbo and GPT-4o-mini, typically stem from: 1) the model’s inability to recognize that the submitted answer is a paraphrase of the original question, 2) its failure to reliably follow the injected instruction to treat a fake answer as correct, and 3) hallucinations where the model assumes connections between the submitted answer and the assumed ground truth that do not exist.
 In contrast, for more capable models with stronger linguistic abilities, these issues are significantly less prominent, as reflected in their improved attack detection accuracies.

 These patterns collectively suggest that failure cases arise from limitations in the evaluator model’s reasoning ability.
 While the proposed method is broadly effective, its robustness varies with model capacity and the linguistic complexity of inputs.